It's normal for women to get nosebleeds when they get their periods. But what causes these nosebleeds and is there anything you can do to stop them?

 Hormonal fluctuations around the menstrual cycle lead to changes in the nasal mucosa.
 Estrogen levels drop and the small blood vessels inside the nose become more fragile.

 They're already very fragile.
-After all, most nosebleeds are the result of nose picking, nose blowing, and changes in temperature.
+After all, most nosebleeds are the result of nose picking, nose blowing, and temperature changes.
 All of these can cause the small blood vessels to rupture.

 The increased fragility caused by hormonal changes makes them even more exposed, so it doesn't take much for them to break.